Pascalization: Criticism

 Anurag Sharma, a geochemist; James Scott, a microbiologist; and others at the Carnegie Institution of Washington directly observed microbial activity at pressures in excess of 1 gigapascal.
 The experiments were performed up to 1.6 GPa (232,000 psi) of pressure, which is more than 16,000 times normal air pressure, or about 14 times the pressure in the Mariana Trench, the deepest ocean trench.

 The experiment began by depositing an Escherichia coli and Shewanella oneidensis film in a diamond anvil cell (DAC).
 The pressure was then raised to 1.6 GPa.
 When raised to this pressure and kept there for 30 hours, at least 1% of the bacteria survived.
 The experimenters then monitored formate metabolism using in-situ Raman spectroscopy and showed that formate metabolism continued in the bacterial sample.

 Moreover, 1.6 GPa is such great pressure that, during the experiment, the DAC turned the solution into ice-VI, a room-temperature ice.
 When the bacteria broke down the formate in the ice, liquid pockets would form because of the chemical reaction.

 There was some skepticism of this experiment.
 According to Art Yayanos, an oceanographer at the Scripps Institution of Oceanography, an organism should only be considered living if it can reproduce.
 Another issue with the DAC experiment is that when high pressures occur, there are usually high temperatures present as well, but in this experiment there were not.
 This experiment was performed at room temperature.
 The intentional lack of high temperature in the experiments isolated the actual effects of pressure on life and results clearly indicated life to be largely pressure insensitive.

 Newer results from independent research groups have confirmed the results of Sharma et al. (2002).
 This is a significant step that reiterates the need for a new approach to the old problem of studying environmental extremes through experiments.
 There is practically no debate on whether microbial life can survive pressures up to 600 MPa, which has been shown over the last decade or so to be valid through a number of scattered publications.

 Consumer acceptance

 In the consumer studies of HighTech Europe, consumers mentioned more positive than negative associations descriptions for this technology, showing that these products are well-accepted.

+Manufactures and equipment

+In HPP, a pressure vessel is used where the products are placed in.
+These vessel vary in size and are produced by different suppliers.
+The largest vessels size is 600 liters.
+The suppliers often provide a complete system around the vessel so the machine can handle loading/unloading, prefilling, pressurizing, hold time and decompression.

+These are some examples of HPP equipment manufactures: